IBMDevEnagageQuickLabs/katacoda-guides/getting-started-guide/step5.md

 ## Starting and stopping the Open Liberty server in the background

+Press `ctrl` + `c` to stop the server.

-Although you can start and stop the server in the foreground by using the Maven `liberty:run` goal, you can also start and stop the server in the background with the Maven `liberty:start` and `liberty:stop` goals:
+Although the `dev` goal has allowed for quicker turnarounds and an improved developer experience, you can also start and stop the server in the background with the Maven liberty:start and liberty:stop goals:

 `mvn liberty:start`{{execute}}